anupgautam23/E-Commerce-API/README.md

   <h3 align="center">E-Commerce REST Api</h3>

   <p align="center">
-    I tried to mimic real world E-Commerce module.
-And designe according to that.
+    I tried to mimic the real-world E-Commerce module.
+And design according to that.
     <br />
     <a href="https://github.com/anupgautam23/E-Commerce-API"><strong>Explore the docs »</strong></a>
     <br />